gethudware/gethudware.github.io/README.md

 ## About Us

-Hudware is dedicated to providing comprehensive guides, innovative tools, and reliable jailbreak solutions.
-Our mission is to support both new and experienced users in the iOS modding community.
+Hudware is dedicated to creating comprehensive guides, utilities, and applications that empower users to modify their iOS devices safely and effectively.
+Whether you're a seasoned developer or just starting out, we're here to support your journey into iOS modding.

+## Our Mission

+Our mission is to provide the most reliable, innovative, and user-friendly tools and guides for iOS modding.
+We strive to build a strong community where knowledge is shared and innovation thrives.

 ## Website Structure